o0akin0o/WebProgrammingTeam15/Readme.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

 - [ ] Feature 1 (Sonali Mitua): Booking.
-- [ ] Feature 2 (Dan Le): Orders.
+- [ ] Feature 2 (Dan Le): Orders Online.
 Add To Cart.
 Search / Sort for Menu Page.
 Index Page.
 Thank you Page.
 - [ ] Feature 3 (Quan Le):Log In/ Log Out.
 - [ ] Feature 4 (Phuong Le):Admin management: Report, update, delete information.
 - [ ] Feature 5 (Quan Le): Menu Page